-3.4.4 Project Progress Reporting Framework (PPRF)
+2.5.3 Project Progress Reporting Framework (PPRF)

-The Project Progress Reporting Framework (PPRF) given as Annex-B is a format for reporting summary of physical and financial progress achieved during the period for various interventions.
+The Project Progress Reporting Framework (PPRF) developed by the consultants, is a format for reporting summary of physical and financial progress achieved during the period for various interventions.
 A regular flow of this data is expected from Clients, Field Teams/ Project Consultants.
-However, detailed data on the processes and beneficiaries' feedback will be gathered / transmitted through Android based application using smart phones.
+However, detailed data on the processes and beneficiaries' feedback is being gathered / transmitted through Android based application using smart phones.
+The PPRF format is given as Annex-B.

-3.4.5 Evaluation - An Assessment of Results
+2.5.4 Evaluation - An Assessment of Results

-Evaluation aims to determine whether the project objectives set in the ME&IE of expected outputs, effects and impact are being, or will be, met.
+Evaluation aims to determine whether the project objectives set in the ME&IE of expected outputs, effects and impact are being met or not.
 This leads to an assessment of the results achieved, and the lessons to be drawn for future improvements in a later phase or in similar projects elsewhere.